Woodstock Net-Metering Deal Underway

-And now that the town is powering its municipal and wastewater-treatment buildings through a net-metering agreement with Norwich Solar Technologies, the principals just wish that longtime Town Manager Phil Swanson had lived to see the project come to fruition.
+And now that the town is powering its municipal and wastewater-treatment buildings through a net-metering agreement with Norwich Solar, the principals just wish that longtime Town Manager Phil Swanson had lived to see the project come to fruition.

 Swanson died on July 17, at age 67, after a long bout with leukemia.

 “Phil saw this as a great opportunity for the town to meet its renewable-energy goals,” Kevin Davis, project director of Norwich Solar, said on Tuesday.
 “He was very forward-looking in trying to get this done.
 It was just what he and the town were looking for: no capital investment, no ongoing cost, no maintenance.”

 Norwich Solar expects the arrangement to save the town $13,000 on its electric bill in the first year and almost $570,000 over the 25-year contract, and to reduce by 14 million pounds the town’s carbon-dioxide emissions over that quarter-century.